msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 ## Installation

 Elementary OS 7.1 is derived from Ubuntu so the installation is similar to the Ubuntu installation.
-Initially, the system was prepared for 32 bit applications by entering the following command in a terminal:
+Initially, the system was prepared for installing 32 bit applications by entering the following command in a terminal:

 > sudo dpkg --add-architecture i386